-• Perception.
+• PERCEPTION.
 Perception of the world via our senses is controlled by "user interfaces" integrated in our nervous and haptic systems (HOFFMAN et al. 2015, KOENDERINK 2019).
 These interfaces enable us to understand the world in- and outside our bodies.
 Take the example of our perception of colors.
 Our nervous system produces colors as it tries to understand what we have visually perceived.
 Another species exposed to the same electromagnetic signals will have a different interpretation based on its palette of colors (which has come out of its evolution).
-For human beings, colors are also learned (thus related to culture) and can evolve, as finer distinctions are made with language (thus associating finer meanings to percepts).
-We perceive objects as forms or shapes with which we associate functions.
-For example, various objects can be used as a "chair".
-These forms, which are part of our interface with the world (LEYMARIE 2011), are to be distinguished from the object's "physical" nature (i.e., the assembly of molecules
+For human beings, colors are learned (thus related to culture) and can evolve, as finer distinctions are made with language (thus associating finer meanings to percepts).4 We perceive objects as forms or shapes with which we associate functions.
+Various objects can be used as a "chair".
+These forms, which are part of our interface with the world (LEYMARIE 2011), are to be distinguished from the object's "physical" nature (i.e., the assembly of molecules composing it).
+This is similar to the icon on a computer screen that represents a folder and is related to a physical space in the machine's memory.
+However there is no literal folder in the machine, but the form of the folder makes us think of its finality and potential functionality (HOFFMAN et al. 2015, KOENDERINK 2019).